galaxyproject/training-material/topics/dev/tutorials/tool-generators/tutorial.md

 1. Execute the tool when the form is completed.
 1. When the job is complete, refresh the page (Home icon or Analysis tab).
 The new tool will be found in the `ToolFactory Generated Tools` section, ready to run.
 1. Run the new tool and check that it does what you expect, or re-generate after adjusting the form settings as needed.
-1. If it needs any changes, open the collection created when the tool was generated.
-Open one of the collection items and use the {% icon galaxy-refresh %} rerun button to recreate the ToolFactory form as it was when you last ran it.
-Adjust as needed and use the tool form`execute` button to run the ToolFactory again with updated settings.
+1. If it needs any changes, open the XML history item created when the tool was generated and use the {% icon galaxy-refresh %} rerun button to recreate the ToolFactory form as it was when you last ran it.
+Adjust as needed and use the tool form`Execute` button to run the ToolFactory again with updated settings.
 1. Rinse, repeat.
 1. When everything is to your satisfaction, start the `planemo_test` tool in the ToolFactory menu and select the tool XML to finalise.
     1. A Planemo test will be run
     1. Time will depend on Conda dependencies.
 If none a minute or so.
-    1. A new tested archive, Planemo test report, Planemo lint output and a log of the test run will be in a new collection in the user's history when the job finishes.
+    1. A new tested archive, Planemo test report, Planemo lint output and a log of the test run will be in a new collection in the history when the job finishes.
     1. The tested toolshed archive can be downloaded from the history or found in `...compose/export/galaxy/tested_TF_archives/[tool name]`
 1. Warning: building a tool with the name `mytool` will overwrite any previously generated ToolFactory tool with the same name.
 Persisted jobs in user histories always allow older versions to be recreated if necessary.